klmmmv/thesis/chap4.md

 concerning concurrency and processes which directly map one to one to S-BPM modeling techniques and basics of communications between subjects.

-This thesis aims to implement such a virtual machine for S-BPM processes.
-Also it especially tries to show, how Elixir on top of the Erlang-VM is able to support this approach.
+This thesis aims to propose a concept for implementing such a virtual machine for S-BPM processes.
+Also, it especially tries to show, how Elixir on top of the Erlang-VM is able to support this approach.
 As the implementation depicts a S-BPM process also from a technically point of view.
+How elixirs concepts and features map to S-BPM will be shown in the next [chapter](#technics).

 Requirements
 --------------------------------------------------------------------------------